-Explore history and music in Macon, Georgia, at Ocmulgee National Monument, the Tubman Museum, Hay House, the Allman Brothers Big House, and Rose Hill.
+Explore history and music in Macon, Georgia, at Ocmulgee National Historical Park, the Tubman Museum, Hay House, the Allman Brothers Big House, and Rose Hill.

 I was a guest of the Macon-Bibb County CVB, but all thoughts and opinions are my own.

 - 4 Cannonball House

 - 6 The Allman Brothers Band Museum at the Big House